How To Calculate Depreciation On Rental Property

 To calculate depreciation separate from the rental property, IQ Calculators provides a depreciation calculator for its users.

-Depreciation is one of the greatest tax advantages offered in the American tax system.
-Understanding how rental property depreciation works is a great step to take toward building wealth in America.
+Depreciation is one of the most significant tax advantages offered in the American tax system.
+Understanding how rental property depreciation works is a significant step to take toward building wealth in America.
 The tax advantages are great while owning the property and during the asset's useful life, but beware of all tax implications from the sale of the rental property.
-When selling, this may be a great opportunity to use a 1031 exchange to one's advantage.
+When selling, this may be an excellent opportunity to use a 1031 exchange to one's advantage.
 It would be wise to consult with a local tax advisor when considering the sale of a rental property.
 Good luck using all the advantages depreciation offers!